calebsg225/Hangoutinator/README.md

 ### Welcoming Verified Members

-TODO: make commands for selecting roles and channels for this feature
+TODO: make commands for selecting roles and channels for this feature from discord

 ** does not yet support mutliple guilds